 Testing Methodologies

-Professional penetration testing follows established methodologies to ensure systematic and comprehensive assessments.
-Here are three proven approaches:
+Professional penetration testing is conducted using established methodologies to ensure assessments are structured, consistent, and thorough.
+Below are three widely adopted approaches:

 OWASP Testing Guide